 This DIY Pallet shed uses metal sheet roofing which is a great way to protect your shed from the elements.
-You can easily find metal sheets at your local hardware store, and they’re relatively inexpensive.
+You can easily find metal sheets at your local hardware store, which’re relatively inexpensive.
 This roofing option is also easy to install, so you can complete this project at a weekend.

 - Old Pallets